SLA Building Blocks: The Basics Of A Service Level Agreement

 With an appreciation for your client’s application availability concerns now in mind, you can choose to either ignore them and haggle over contractual details during your SLA negotiation – or you can proactively address their concerns.
 Ignoring them isn’t a good idea; demonstrating that you understand your client’s concerns and addressing them before your client even needs to ask is the client-focused approach to SLA negotiation.
 This will get your relationship with your client off on the right foot.

-- Uptime Percentages – There are many different ways you can calculate your actual uptime statistics.
-Be as clear as possible about what metrics you use.
 Describe how you factor in emergency vs. regular outages, scheduled maintenance, and what application features are critical to your formula.
 Depending on the service you provide, your minimum uptime guarantee should be relevant to your average client’s need.
 We recommend that you try to guarantee 99.9% uptime or greater.
 However, if your Internet hosting provider can’t guarantee more than 99.9%, then you have a problem since you can only be as good as your slowest link.
 Don’t provide a metric you’ll never meet; this will only result in mismatched expectations and will fuel a lack of trust.

 Getting Started: An SLA Blueprint And Beyond